coderefinery/ase-workshop-2019/ase-talk.md

 ---
 # Test-first development
 * It is a design methodology
-* "It helps developers build high quality code by forcing them to write testable code and by concretizing requirements"
+* "It helps developers build high quality code by forcing them to write testable code and by concretizing requirements" --David Scott Bernstein [1]

 ???
 We are not talking QA here...